 , ,

 Between the ages of 12 months and 5 years many toddlers and young children will experience ‘wheeze’ associated with a cough and runny nose.
-The wheeze is triggered by a virus and the management is similar to how asthma is treated.
-This involves giving ventolin given via a spacer device and mask.
+This is similar to asthma and responds to asthma treatment which involves giving ventolin given via a spacer device and mask.
 Occasionally some toddlers will require preventative medication.
 Hospitalisation is sometimes needed if oxygen is required.
-Infants under 12 months who wheeze do not respond to ventolin.
-This is termed bronchiolitis.
-Antibiotics have no role in managing viral induced wheeze.

 What causes the wheeze ?

 A simple cold virus, will interact with the smaller airways of toddlers, resulting in inflammation.
 This leads to the formation of tiny bubbles.
-These bubbles burst and reform, resulting in wheeze, much like the squeezing of a wet sponge.
+When breathing air in and out, these bubbles burst and reform, much like the squeezing of a wet sponge.
+This is wheezing.
 If there is a large amount of inflammation (similar to a wet sponge), there will be increased work of breathing.
-This condition can occurs in up to 30% of children.
+This condition can occurs in up to 30% of children.’

 How to treat wheeze in toddlers